 The last 5K I ran was the Run @ the Ridge 5K in North Ridgeville, Ohio in 2014.
 It seemed like such a long time ago!
+I actually ran this race a few times, also in 2013 and 2012.
 I mean I have had a lot going on the past few years.
 I knew going into this 5K race that I would not PR or come anywhere close to it.
 I’ve lost a lot of speed over the past few years and am fully aware of it.
 But I wanted to just sort of test the waters with a 5K and have some fun.

 On race morning I got up extra early to chug my water.
 I typically will strive to finish the bulk of my water intake roughly 2 hours prior to race start.
 This, I have found, allows enough time for my body to hydrate and pass whatever it doesn’t need.
 Usually I will drink about 36 ounces of water.
 After that I had my typical pre-race breakfast of a single piece of wheat toast covered in natural peanut butter.

 I got dressed and ready for the race.
 I brought my bib to put on once we arrived.
 My husband and daughter came along, which of course, was great for support!
 I forgot to mention my husband picked up my race packet for me the night before which made morning of pickup/registration a non-issue.
 Once we arrived at the race I did a warmup routine and stretching.